— Vizzini, The Princess Bride

 - "Phony" is the favorite word of Holden Caulfield from The Catcher in the Rye.

-- "Humbug" has long vanished from common English usage, and is now only remembered exclusively for its usage in A Christmas Carol.
+- "Humbug" has long vanished from common English usage, having been superseded by "bullshit", and is now only remembered exclusively for its usage in A Christmas Carol.

 - Although it's still the name of a stripy mint in the UK.
 Said mints are commonly sold in the Houses of Parliament, because of an old tradition that impolite language was not permitted - so instead of swearing, they would call one another humbug.
 Still, A Christmas Carol is the first thing anyone thinks of when buying them.